tudo-seal/OptiClamp/README.md

 To perform this finishing step, the additive parts need to be fixed.
 Often, due to their complex geometry, this is not possible with a conventional clamp.

-COAM facilitates generating custom jaw geometry that allows such parts to be conventionally clamped.
+OptiClamp facilitates generating custom jaw geometry that allows such parts to be conventionally clamped.

 This can be useful for parts that are additively manufactured in medium lot-sizes, repeatedly saving time on setting up the finishing step.